Kid-friendly Crunchy Carrot Fries Recipe - Sticky Fingers Cooking

 • A museum curator in Belgium attributes french fries to Teresa of Avila from Spain, who lived in the 1500s, and a Belgian food historian believes they originated in France and were brought to Belgium in 1844.
 French fries ("pommes frites" in French) were a distinctive Parisian dish by the 19th century, and the modern french fry was created in Paris around 1855.

-• The name "french fries" is also questioned.
+• The origin of the name "french fries" is also questioned.
 One story is that an American soldier called them french fries after tasting the dish in Belgium during World War I. Today, the name is often shortened to just "fries."

 • Considered a side dish, french fries come in various sizes and thicknesses.
 The thinnest fries are matchstick (shorter than shoestrings), followed by shoestring (julienne cut), curly, standard (batonnet cut), crinkle cut, steak (often served with beef steak), wedge cut, waffle-cut slices, and cottage slices (round with ridges).